 The percentage of beneficial ownership after the Reorganization Transactions and before this offering is based on 138,312,713 shares of common stock outstanding as of December 1, 2020, assuming a distribution ratio of one share of common stock for each MNK ordinary share.
-The percentage of beneficial ownership after the Reorganization Transactions and after this offering, assuming no exercise of the underwriter's option to purchase additional shares is based on 140,662,713 shares of common stock expected to be outstanding after giving effect to the sale by the Company of 2,350,000 shares of common stock at the assumed initial public offering price of \$7.50 per share (the midpoint of the estimated public offering, assuming the underwriter exercises its option to purchase additional shares in full is based on 141,015,213 shares of common stock expected to be outstanding after giving effect to the sale by the Company of 2,702,500 shares of common stock at the assumed initial public offering price of \$7.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
+The percentage of beneficial ownership after the Reorganization Transactions and after this offering, assuming no exercise of the underwriter's option to purchase additional shares is based on 140,662,713 shares of common stock expected to be outstanding after giving effect to the sale by the Company of 2,350,000 shares of common stock at the initial public offering price of \$8.50 per share.
+Percentage of beneficial ownership after the Reorganization Transactions and after this offering, assuming the underwriter exercises its option to purchase additional shares in full is based on 141,015,213 shares of common stock expected to be outstanding after giving effect to the initial public offering price of \$8.50 per shares of common stock at the initial public offering to purchase additional shares in full is based on 141,015,213 shares of common stock expected to be outstanding after giving effect to the sale by the Company of 2,702,500 shares of common stock at the initial public offering price of \$8.50 per share.